trigo-at/run-command-service/README.md

 ## Security Considerations

-- Keep the `EXECUTE_SECRET` confidential and use a strong, unique value.
+- Keep the `RCS_EXECUTE_SECRET` confidential and use a strong, unique value.
 - Be cautious about the commands you configure, as they will be executed with the permissions of the user running the service.
 - Consider running the service in a restricted environment or container for additional security.
 - Use HTTPS in production to encrypt traffic between clients and the service.